Latest Developments

 It seemed almost unbelievable.

-It now falls to us to take these last steps: to show this beautiful work and share our inspiring story.
+It now falls to us to take these final steps: to find a home for this monumental work, and to share its inspiring story.